qecsim/qecsim/docs/installation.rst

 Installation
 ============

-qecsim is available from the Python Package Index (PyPI) for installation using the Python package installer `pip`_.
+qecsim is available (TODO: COMING SOON) from the Python Package Index (PyPI) for installation using the Python package installer `pip`_.
 Optionally, logging and a faster matching library can be configured.

 .. _pip: https://pip.pypa.io/en/stable/quickstart/